-A glossary of terms used in conversations around complexity.
+A glossary of terms used in Complexity Thinking.

 If there was one word that embodies the key action in APD it could easily be Adapt.
 Understanding when it is necessary to modify or adjust an action or a behavior is as important as recognizing the need to continually adapt to changing environments.
 Ronald Heifetz, founding director of the Center for Public Leadership at the John F. Kennedy School of Government at Harvard, emphasizes the need to build adaptive capacities in society and business through assessing realities, clarifying values, and closing the gap between what is real and what is valued.
 Because most social systems honor a mix of values, he writes, adaptive work usually contains tensions and conflict (Heifetz, 1994).
 Adaptive Positive Deviance compliments adaptive work by encouraging members of a community to collaboratively assess, clarify and share existing knowledge and experience to find real solutions.

 A place or time that offers unusual flexibility and possibility for collaboration and generative conversations to take place.
 An adaptive space can be literal or relational, existing anywhere at anytime.
 It is a bottom-up, grassroots approach activity when people decide to try new things as they adapt approaches in their respective environments.

 What Went Well?
 Why?
 Today?
 Yesterday?
 This week?
 This year?
 Last year?
 This structure democratizes conversations across hierarchical levels.
 Anyone can respond to the question, “What went well?” and the person giving the information offers a perspective on why it went well.
 Others may add to the “why.”
 This simple design promotes resilience, creativity, and well-being.

 Chaotic events are situations that are radically unpredictable and uncontrollable (e.g. during a natural disaster).
 Spontaneity, resourcefulness, and improvisation are required, rather than standard operating procedure.